muratk5n/thirdwave/en/mbl/2023/week12.md

 ---

-Iran-SA rels warm, and the Yemen problem improves..
-Who'd have guessed.
-This issue always involved two sides, with Iran having bigger responsibility, and whining about one side alone (SA) would never change anything.

-Al Monitor: "Yemen warring parties agree prisoner swap as peace efforts accelerate"

----

 Brzezinski as in Mika Brzezinski, yes, his daughter - who Trump called "was bleeding from the facelift" during 2016 campaign.
 She is married to "Psycho Joe" (also per Trump) Scarborough, they have a little